 For best performance, the channel filter bandwidth should be selected so that the signal bandwidth occupies at most 80% of the channel filter bandwidth.
-The channel centre tolerance due to crystal inaccuracy should also be subtracted from the channel filter bandwidth.
-The following example illustrates this:
+The channel centre tolerance due to crystal inaccuracy should also subtracted from the channel filter bandwidth.
+The following example illustrates uncertainty for both the transmitting device and the receiving device, the total frequency uncertainty is ± 40 ppm of 915MHz, which is ± 37 kHz.
+If the whole transmitted signal bandwidth is to be received within 400 kHz, the transmitted signal bandwidth should be maximum 400 kHz - 2.37 kHz, which is 326 kHz.

 With the channel filter bandwidth set to 500 kHz, the signal should stay within 80% of 500 kHz, which is 400 kHz.
-Assuming 915 MHz frequency and ± 20 ppm frequency uncertainty for both the transmitting device and the receiving device, the total frequency uncertainty is ± 40 ppm of 915MHz, which is ± 37 kHz.
-If the whole transmitted signal bandwidth is to be received within 400 kHz, the transmitted signal bandwidth should be maximum 400 kHz - 2.37 kHz, which is 326 kHz.
+Assuming 915 MHz frequency and ±20 ppm frequency

+By compensating for a frequency offset between the transmitter and the receiver, the filter bandwidth can be reduced and the sensitivity can be improved, see more in DN005 [20] and in Section 14.1.